Buffalo, NY to Pearson Airport for a flat $475 in a sedan. 134 minutes. Book online in under two minutes.

 Replace with photo

-From Buffalo, NY, your driver takes QEW to the Rainbow Bridge then QEW East to the 427.
-Terminal 1 and Terminal 3 at Pearson are the destinations.
-Distance is approximately 168 km.
-Your driver monitors traffic in real time and adjusts the route to keep you on schedule.
+From Buffalo, NY, your driver takes QEW to the Rainbow Bridge, crosses into Canada at Fort Erie, then continues on QEW East to the 427 north toward Pearson.
+Terminal 1 and Terminal 3 are both served.
+The distance is approximately 168 km.
+Your driver monitors traffic in real time and adjusts the route to keep the schedule intact at the border and beyond.

 Flat rate locked at booking.
 Sedan $475.
 SUV $550.
 TNC licensed driver.
 Meet and greet inside the terminal.